 Name Age Position

-Thomas D. Campion 57 Chairman of the Board
+Thomas D. Campion 56 Chairman of the Board

 Richard M. Brooks 45 President, Chief Executive Officer and Director

 Brenda I. Morris 40 Chief Financial Officer

-Lynn K. Kilbourne 43 General Merchandising Manager
+Lynn K. Kilbourne 42 General Merchandising Manager

 Thomas E. Davin(1)(2) 47 Director

-William M. Barnum, Jr.(2) 51 Director
+William M. Barnum, Jr(1)(2) 50 Director

-Gerald F. Ryles(1)(2) 69 Director

-Steven W. Moore 30 Director
+Steven W. Moore 29 Director

-(1) Member of the Audit Committee.

-(2) Member of the Compensation Committee.
+- (1) Member of the Audit Committee. - (2) Member of the Compensation Committee.

-Thomas D. Campion, 57, was one of our co-founders and has served on our board of directors (our "Board") since our inception in 1978.
+Thomas D. Campion, 56, was one of our co-founders and has served on our board of directors since our inception in 1978.
 Mr. Campion has held various senior management positions during this time, including serving as our Chairman since June 2000.
 From November 1970 until August 1978, he held various management positions with JC Penney Company.
 Mr. Campion holds a B.A. in Political Science from Seattle University.
 Mr. Campion serves as the Board Chair of the Alaska Wilderness League, a Washington, D.C. based environmental group, and the Treasurer of the Northwest Ecosystem Alliance, a Bellingham, Washington based environmental group.